KodiComponents/module-userguide/src/guide/laravel/validation.md

 <a name="rule-required"></a>
 #### required

-The field under validation must be present in the input data.
+The field under validation must be present in the input data and not empty.
+A field is considered "empty" if one of the following conditions are true:

+- The value is `null`.
+- The value is an empty string.
+- The value is an empty array or empty `Countable` object.
+- The value is an uploaded file with no path.

 <a name="rule-required-if"></a>
 #### required_if:_anotherfield_,_value_,...

 The field under validation must be present if the _anotherfield_ field is equal to any _value_.

+<a name="rule-required-unless"></a>
+#### required_unless:_anotherfield_,_value_,...

+The field under validation must be present unless the _anotherfield_ field is equal to any _value_.

 <a name="rule-required-with"></a>
 #### required_with:_foo_,_bar_,...